About the New Local Plan

 One of the main requirements in the NPPF is for local authorities to significantly boost their supply of housing and this applies across the Country.
 A document called a Strategic Housing Market Assessment (SHMA) helps the Council work out how many houses are needed and of what type.
 Following an update in November 2016 the Local Plan target for new homes in the District is based on an annual average of 716 homes for the plan period 2013-2033.

 As we have to plan for a larger number of new homes in the District, the Council will need to look at larger sites.
-This could include urban extensions like Great Notley which was built in the early 2000s, or new settlements which could follow Garden City or Garden suburb designs.
+This includes urban extensions like Great Notley which was built in the early 2000s.

 The Local Plan is not just about new homes but must ensure that housing growth is supported by infrastructure, jobs and community facilities.
-The Council will be working with key stakeholders such as the NHS, education and highways authorities to ensure that vital community facilities such as schools, GP surgeries and roads and public transport links are in place to support existing residents as well as new communities.
-Open spaces and community facilities will also be protected and new spaces and facilities will be supported.
+The Council works with key stakeholders such as the NHS, education and highways authorities to ensure that vital community facilities such as schools, GP surgeries and roads and public transport links are in place to support existing residents as well as new communities.
+Open spaces and community facilities are also protected and new spaces and facilities are supported.

-An important part of the Plan will be promoting economic growth and prosperity in the District.
-The Plan will need to ensure that land is available to support new employment areas and that the right jobs can be provided in the right places for local residents.
+An important part of the Plan is promoting economic growth and prosperity in the District.
+The Plan ensures that land is available to support new employment areas and that the right jobs can be provided in the right places for local residents.

-The Council is also working with other local neighbouring authorities to ensure that any cross boundary issues are dealt with appropriately and to ensure that growth across all authorities can be delivered effectively with the necessary infrastructure improvements.
+The Council also works with other local neighbouring authorities to ensure that any cross boundary issues are dealt with appropriately and to ensure that growth across all authorities can be delivered effectively with the necessary infrastructure improvements.

 Local Plan Updates